 To conduct Phase 3 clinical trials or other clinical trials we will need sufficient cash resources to conduct those undertakings.
-We will also need to obtain sufficient dosages of GR-MD-02 for such trials.
-Manufacturing of

-GR-MD-02 is performed by third parties on a contract basis and production is ongoing to generate what we believe are sufficient quantities of GR-MD-02 for planned Phase 3 clinical trials.
-Manufacturing could become delayed due to circumstances beyond our control which could delay any planned Phase 3 clinical trials.
+We will also need to obtain sufficient dosages of belapectin for such trials.
+Manufacturing of belapectin is performed by third parties on a contract basis and production is ongoing to generate what we believe are sufficient quantities of belapectin for our NAVIGATE or other clinical trials.
+Manufacturing could become delayed due to circumstances beyond our control which could delay any clinical trials.
 Further because of limited resources, we have curtailed most of our expenditures in research focused on the development of an oral galectin inhibitor to replace our current drug candidate that is delivered via infusion.